cloudflare/cloudflare-docs/content/kv/learning/how-kv-works.md

 Initial reads from a location do not have a cached value.
 Data must be read from the nearest regional tier, followed by a central tier, degrading finally to the central store for a truly cold global read.
 While the first access is slow globally, subsequent requests are faster, especially if requests are concentrated in a single region.

 {{<Aside type="note" header="Hot and cold read">}}
 A hot read means that the data is cached on Cloudflare's edge network using the [CDN](https://developers.cloudflare.com/cache/).
-A cold read means that the data is not cached, so you have to fetch it from the storage provider.
+A cold read means that the data is not cached, therefore you have to fetch the data from the storage provider.
 {{</Aside>}}

 ![Initial reads will miss the cache and go to the nearest central data store first.](/images/kv/kv-slow-read.svg)